stephaniea-a/cucumber-framework/README.md

 ## Objective

-To a create a Cucumber framework which support Behaviour Driven Development including feature files and
+To a create a Cucumber framework which support Behaviour Driven Development including user scenarios in order to test as a user would interact with website.

 ## Feature File
 A scenario Outline was used with a data table in order to test the errors recieved with incorrect log in details.